Kris4HU/hello-world/README.md

 # hello-world

 Tianhan HU.
-Add some comments
+Hi this is the very first repository I created on Github.
+Nice to meet you!